Training-and-Placement-Cell-NIT-Patna/tnpcell-portal/README.md

 # Backend settings: -> npm run develop

--> login to strapi’s administrative panel -
+-> login or signup to strapi’s administrative panel -

 go to settings options in left side bar.